diskoverdata/diskover-docs/source_files/dev_alternate_scanner.md

 print(ftpserver.check_dirpath('/FOO'))
 ```

 🔴 &nbsp;After running it, it looks like the first one succeeded and the second threw a `ftputil.error.PermanentError: 550` when we tried to list a non-existent directory.
 Now that we know that error, we can modify `check_dirpath()` and have it handle that error and return **False** and an **error code** when we get it, instead of letting it kill the program.
-What this means is that if a user calls the scanner with a bad path on the command line, they will get a nice error telling them that the folder does not exist.
+What this means is that if a user calls the scanner with a bad path on the command line, they will get a nice error telling them that the folder does not exist:

 ```python
     def check_dirpath(self, path):